AI News digest — April 11, 2026

 Happy Friday, devs.
-Today’s digest is packed — new models, pricing shakeups, open-source milestones, and a security research tool that’s making waves.
-Let’s dig in.
+New models, pricing shakeups, open-source milestones, and a security research tool that found bugs in every major OS and browser.
+Here’s the rundown.

-Anthropic launched Claude Mythos, a specialized variant designed exclusively for vulnerability research.
-Distributed through a program called Project Glasswing, Mythos isn’t available to the public — it’s restricted to vetted security researchers.
+Anthropic launched Claude Mythos, a variant built exclusively for vulnerability research.
+Distributed through Project Glasswing, Mythos isn’t public (restricted to vetted security researchers).

-The results are staggering: in testing, Mythos found exploitable vulnerabilities in every major operating system and browser, including Windows, macOS, Linux, Chrome, Firefox, and Safari.
-This is one of the first high-profile demonstrations of a frontier LLM purpose-built for offensive security work.
+In testing, Mythos found exploitable vulnerabilities in every major operating system and browser (Windows, macOS, Linux, Chrome, Firefox, and Safari).
+That’s the first high-profile demonstration of a frontier LLM purpose-built for offensive security work.

-Why it matters: If you’re building anything that touches security tooling, this is a paradigm shift.
-Automated vulnerability discovery at this level changes the economics of both attack and defense.
+Why it matters: If you build security tooling, automated vulnerability discovery at this level changes the economics of both attack and defense.

-Thomas Ptacek (of Matasano / Latacora fame) published a widely-discussed piece titled “Vulnerability Research Is Cooked,” arguing that AI is fundamentally transforming the security research landscape.
-Worth a read if you’re in the offensive security space.
+Thomas Ptacek (Matasano / Latacora) published a piece called “Vulnerability Research Is Cooked,” arguing that AI is fundamentally changing the security research landscape.
+Read it if you work in offensive security.

 Links:

-Meta released Muse Spark, a new creative AI model for image generation and design.
-In a notable departure from Meta’s open-source tradition (LLaMA, etc.), Muse Spark is:
+Meta released Muse Spark, a creative AI model for image generation and design.
+In a break from Meta’s open-source tradition (LLaMA, etc.), Muse Spark is:

-The Meta AI companion app has already climbed to #5 on the App Store, suggesting strong consumer adoption.
-But the developer community is split — many see this as Meta abandoning its open-source identity for competitive positioning against OpenAI and Google.
+The Meta AI companion app is already #5 on the App Store, suggesting strong consumer adoption.
+But the developer community is split.
+Many see this as Meta abandoning its open-source identity for competitive positioning against OpenAI and Google.

-Meanwhile, GLM-5.1 from Z.ai (formerly Zhipu) dropped with 754 billion parameters under an MIT license, delivering impressive SVG and code generation capabilities.
-If you want an actually-open frontier model, this one’s worth benchmarking.
+Meanwhile, GLM-5.1 from Z.ai (formerly Zhipu) dropped with 754 billion parameters under an MIT license, with solid SVG and code generation capabilities.
+If you want an open frontier model to benchmark, that’s the one.

-Why it matters: The divergence between “open by default” (Meta historically) and “closed for competitive reasons” is accelerating.
-GLM-5.1 under MIT is a big deal — that’s rare at this scale.
+Why it matters: The gap between “open by default” (Meta historically) and “closed for competitive reasons” is widening.
+GLM-5.1 under MIT is rare at this scale.

-OpenAI officially launched the ChatGPT Pro plan at $100/month, positioning it well above the $20/month Plus tier.
-The Pro plan targets power users and professionals who need higher usage limits and priority access during peak times.
+OpenAI launched the ChatGPT Pro plan at $100/month, well above the $20/month Plus tier.
+Pro targets power users and professionals who need higher usage limits and priority access during peak times.

 Also on the OpenAI front: the company published a safety blueprint for addressing child exploitation in AI-generated content, outlining detection and prevention strategies.